 Maybe you consider yourself more spiritual than religious.
 Or perhaps you attended mandatory premarital counseling so you can host your ceremony in a religious institution and found that it was outdated.
-With Ours is a secular relationship coaching program that is based on couples therapy models used by licensed marriage and family therapists across the globe.
+Ours matches you with a couples therapist based on your preferences.

 Emotionally Focused Therapy (EFT)

 This system incorporates elements of experiential therapy, attachment therapy, and systemic therapy.

 Rather than focusing on behavior, psychodynamic couples therapy focuses on mental and emotional processes.